tayganr/purviewlab/modules/module06.md

 * An Azure Data Lake Storage Gen2 Account (see [module 00](../modules/module00.md)).
 * An Azure Data Factory Account (see [module 00](../modules/module00.md)).
 * A Microsoft Purview account (see [module 01](../modules/module01.md)).

-* **Dataset**: A dataset (structured or unstructured) provided as an input to a process.
-For example, a SQL Table, Azure blob, and files (such as .csv and .xml), are all considered datasets.
-In the lineage section of Purview, datasets are represented by **rectangular boxes**.

-* **Process**: An activity or transformation performed on a dataset is called a process.
-For example, ADF Copy activity, Data Share snapshot and so on.
-In the lineage section of Purview, processes are represented by **round-edged boxes**.

 This module steps through what is required for connecting an Azure Data Factory account with a Microsoft Purview account to track data lineage.